 Healthy eating rules

 Don’t watch TV while eating.

-No facebook / twitter while eating.
+No facebook / twitter / snapchat / whatsapp while eating.

-No computer or laptops while eating.
+No smartphone/ tablets while eating.

 No texting messages while eating.

-No phone calls while eating
+No phone calls while eating.

 Do not eat hurriedly.